rs87546/kubernates_docker_training/Day3/README.md

 ```

 #### Configure Master02 Virtual Machine
-From the Ubuntu Server, login to Master02 VM
+From the Ubuntu Server, login to Master02 VM, (Ideally, you will have the VM window open, hence SSH is not required )
 ```
 ssh root@192.168.100.12
 ```